nigelteosw/NUS/Mods/Y2S2/CS2109S/Tutorial/Tutorial 3.md

 b) nested list to show the grid

-c) Goal state is unknown and local search may not stop at the defined goal state
+c) Goal state is unknown and local search may not stop at the defined goal state.
+We are not interested in obtaining the solution path, but rather just reach the goal state.

 d)